Western’s student tax clinic is hosted by your USC, and takes place every year in March.

 It is a free income-tax filing service facilitated by our team of CRA-certified and trained student volunteers.

-Following the USC and Western’s guidelines regarding the COVID-19 pandemic, the Clinic will be hosted in person in Room 315 in the UCC.
 By agreeing to participate in this Clinic, you are consenting to allowing our analysts to view any necessary personal information for completing the tax filing process.

 Do I need to file my taxes?